camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 5. data transfer objects used by the resources
 6. mapping files that provide additional cockpit queries as [MyBatis](http://www.mybatis.org/) mappings
 7. resource directory from which client-side plugin assets are served as static files
-8. a main file that bootstraps the client-side plugin in a [AngularJS](http://angularjs.org/) / [RequireJS](http://requirejs.org) environment
+8. a js file that bootstraps the client-side plugin in a [AngularJS](http://angularjs.org/) / [RequireJS](http://requirejs.org) environment.
+This file must be named `plugin.js` and be located in the `app` directory of the plugin asset directory
+9. a css file that contains the style definitions for the client-side plugin.
+This file must be named `plugin.css` and be located in the `app` directory of the plugin asset directory

 {{< note title="Related Example" class="info">}}
   [How to develop a cockpit plugin]({{< relref "examples/tutorials/develop-cockpit-plugin.md" >}})